coastalwhite/intro-power-analysis/src/rsa.md

 {{#include rsa-code/custom_pow.py:mod_function_def}}
 ```

+> *Note:* This is in fact also how most arbitrary precision library implement
+> raising to the power.
+This is due the (relatively) low maximum complexity of
+> this calculation.

-If you are already a small bit familiar with Side-Channel Analysis and Power
+If you are already a small bit familiar with [Side-Channel Analysis] and [Power
-Analysis, you might immediately see what is going wrong here.
-If not let us go
+Analysis], you might immediately see what is going wrong here.
+If you don't see
-through it together.
+it immediately, let us go through it together.

-When we do _Power Analysis_, we get the power consumption of a computer for a
+When we do [Power Analysis], we get the power consumption of a microprocessor
-set time.
-Let us say we would we have a computer purely executing the
+for a given amount of time.
+Let us say we would we have a computer purely
-computation for `custom_pow_mod(3, 5, 15)`.
-The steps that are taken in this
+executing the computation for `custom_pow_mod(3, 5, 15)`.
+The steps that are
-computation are done noted below.
-Take a look at that the computation and
+taken in this computation are done noted below.
+Take a look at that the
-verify it in your head.
+computation and verify it in your head.

 ```python
 custom_pow_mod(3, 5, 15):